Govt reveals shake up of vocational education sector

 The 1300 employees with the 11 ITOs may find that their jobs fit into the new structure, or they will need to look for new jobs within the national institute and WDCs.

-National's tertiary education spokesman Shane Reti has said that the reforms would lead to 1000 job losses, but Hipkins has dismissed this as "scare-mongering".
+National's tertiary education spokesman Shane Reti has said that the reforms would lead to 1000 job losses, but Hipkins has dismissed this as "scaremongering".

+Hipkins said there should be no job losses in the short term, and there might be more jobs overall in the long term as demand for skills is growing.

+The number of people who might lose their jobs will be "reasonably small" and they will be supported, he said.

 Some in the sector objected to the reforms because of the risk of change, the loss of regional autonomy, and the need to bring high performing providers under the national institute.